Neighborhoods of Tulsa, Oklahoma: Southeast Tulsa

 The historic and now largely abandoned community of Alsuma, Oklahoma lies in this area.
-Alsuma was annexed by Tulsa in 1966, and is now listed as a ghost town.
+Alsuma was annexed by Tulsa in 1966 and is now listed as a ghost town.

 Southern Hills

 Southern Hills is an exclusive neighborhood on the south side that is centered on the Southern Hills Country Club at 61st and Lewis.
-Southern Hills Country Club has hosted 13 major golf championships including four U.S. Opens.
-Many of the original homes in this neighborhood are sprawling suburban homes built in the ranch style.
+Southern Hills Country Club has hosted 13 major golf championships, including four U.S. Opens.
+Many of the original homes in this neighborhood are sprawling suburban ranch-style homes.

 Eastside

-Tulsa's east side is a suburban-style area laying roughly east of Sheridan Road, north of 41st St S, and south of Tulsa International Airport.
+Tulsa's east side is a suburban-style area located roughly east of Sheridan Road, north of 41st Street South, and south of Tulsa International Airport.
 Constructed largely in the 1950s, 1960s, and 1970s, attractions in this part of the city include McClure Park, which is notable for its disc golf course, the Carl Smith Athletic Complex, and the popular Admiral Twin Drive-In movie theatre.
 There is also a large portion of Route 66 on Tulsa's east side.
-Areas that fall in Union and Broken Arrow School districts are increasingly attracting high-income professionals looking for suburban life within the city limits.
+Areas that fall within the Union and Broken Arrow School districts are increasingly attracting high-income professionals seeking suburban life within city limits.
 Mayo Demonstration Academy, a magnet school of the Tulsa Public School system, is located in this area.
 Eastgate Metroplex and East Central High School are also in this area.
-Also the area is home to Tulsa's Eastern hospitality district, where many hotels are located.
+Additionally, the area is home to Tulsa's Eastern hospitality district, which is home to numerous hotels.

 East Tulsa is also home to growing Mexican-American and Vietnamese-American populations (the latter centered around St. Joseph Vietnamese Catholic Church).

 Redbud Valley Nature Preserve is also located in this part of the city.